What are the best states to start a Single-Member LLC?

 One of the biggest benefits of setting up an LLC is to avoid personal liability from lawsuits or unfortunate debts of the business.
 Since the owners and managers will have personal asset protection.

-However, depending on the state the legal limitations for creditors can vary, meaning some can help to better protect your LLC and its assets.
+However, depending on the state, the legal limitations for creditors can vary, meaning some can help to better protect your LLC and its assets.

 Even worse, as a foreign LLC, you might owe additional taxes and fees in the place you’re conducting business in.
-Franchise tax, which is paid just for doing business in the state, is a thing in California and Vermont for example.
+Franchise tax, which is paid just for doing business in the state, is a thing in California and Vermont, for example.

-Tax benefits of a Single-Member Limited Liability Company
+Tax benefits of a Single-Member limited liability company

-In comparison to corporate taxation, a Single-Member LLC carries a lot of flexibility.
+Compared to corporate taxation, a Single-Member LLC carries a lot of flexibility.

 Primary taxes that you will need to pay (as a business owner) is federal income taxes and self-employment taxes.